 Well prepared Baccala (Salt Cod), is actually quite delightful.
 It has a firm texture that is not fishy, with a slight chew.
 Baccala is a traditional recipe of the Feast of Seven Fishes.
 Honestly, I wasn’t sure I was prepared to give this dish the justice it so deserves.
 Baccala requires soaking.
 In most instances, this can take up to three days.
 Check out tips for soaking baccala from Delallo by clicking here!

-However, I got super lucky and found these one pound crates of baccala at The Carolina Meat & Fish Co. from Stavis Seafoods.
+However, I got super lucky and found these one pound crates of Baccala at The Carolina Meat & Fish Co. from Stavis Seafoods.
 The salt cod was already skinned, boned and cut into filets.
-And…I did not have to take three days to soak.
-I had to rinse in water for 15 minutes, then place in a pan of water on the stove and allow to soak on medium-low heat.
-I changed the water about three times.
+Furthermore, I did not have to take three days to soak.
+Yes, I took the easy route.
+You know what?
+I’m super ok with that.
+Although, at some point, I would love to be in an Italian kitchen watching the pros develop this incredible recipe.
+Basically, I only had to rinse in water for about fifteen minutes.
+Next, I placed the salt cod in a pan of water on the stove and allowed it to soak on medium-low heat.
+The water was changed about three times.
 That was it!
-Although not traditional baccala, you could use fresh cod and forgo soaking all together.

-Grab a serving platter, place the cod and cover with this amazing sauce.
-Drizzle on a touch more olive oil and garnish with fresh parsley!
+Grab a serving platter.
+Place the finished cod.
+Coat with the luscious sauce you created.
+Drizzle on a touch more olive oil and garnish with fresh chopped parsley!
 ENJOY this amazing recipe for Baccala!